 Member since 2016

-Patrick F. Jordan is the chief operating officer for the Dartmouth-Hitchcock health system, where he oversees operations of the $2.2 billion organization.
-Jordan ensures the ongoing delivery of efficient and effective operations and shared services across Dartmouth-Hitchcock.
-The health system includes the only academic medical center in New Hampshire, four member hospitals in New Hampshire and Vermont, and a significant physician practice, including over 1,000 primary care providers in the Northeast.
-Jordan previously served as chief operating officer for Lahey Hospital & Medical Center in Burlington, Massachusetts, where he oversaw more than 5,000 employees, $1.2 billion in operating revenues, 350 inpatient beds, and a vast outpatient enterprise.
-In addition, he was responsible for the real estate and supply chain portfolios for the entire Lahey health system.
-Prior to joining Lahey, Jordan served as chief operating officer of Newton-Wellesley Hospital in Newton, Massachusetts, where he was tapped to serve as interim president in 2012.
-In his early years at Newton-Wellesley Hospital, Jordan was instrumental in the implementation of a fiscal recovery plan.
-He previously had worked at Massachusetts General Hospital as the director of radiology and a manager in materials management.
+Patrick F. Jordan is chief operating officer for the Dartmouth-Hitchcock health system, where he oversees operations of the $3.1 billion organization.
+Jordan ensures the ongoing delivery of efficient and effective operations and shared services across Dartmouth-Hitchcock, which includes New Hampshire’s only academic medical center, four member hospitals in New Hampshire and Vermont, and a large community group practice.
+Jordan previously served as chief operating officer for Lahey Hospital & Medical Center in Burlington, Massachusetts, where he oversaw more than 5,000 employees and $1.2 billion in operating revenues.
+Prior to joining Lahey, Jordan served as chief operating officer of Newton-Wellesley Hospital in Newton, where he was tapped to serve as interim president in 2012, and at Massachusetts General Hospital, where he was director of radiology and a manager in materials management.
 He is a member of the board of directors for New England Life Care.
-Jordan has been a mentor to students and alumni from the public administration mentor program and serves on the Suffolk University Alumni Advisory Board and the Sawyer Business School Healthcare Administration Advisory Board.
-He served for seven years in the 82nd Airborne Division and Special Operations Command.
+Jordan, who earned an Executive MBA from Suffolk’s Sawyer Business School in 1996, has been a mentor to Suffolk students and alumni from the public administration mentor program and serves on the Sawyer Business School Healthcare Administration Advisory Board.
+After earning his bachelor’s degree from Fitchburg State College, he served for seven years in the 82nd Airborne Division and Special Operations Command.
 He achieved the rank of captain during the invasion of Panama and was awarded the Bronze Star during the Persian Gulf War.
-Jordan earned an Executive MBA from Suffolk’s Sawyer Business School in 1996 and holds a bachelor’s degree from Fitchburg State College.

 Bevilton E.J.
 Morris

 Bevilton E.J.
 Morris is a leader in the finance and risk technology as well as international management arenas with more than 20-plus years of cross-industry experience helping clients transform and innovate to maintain a competitive edge.
-He most recently led the finance and risk management middle-to-back-office technology domain in Ernst & Young’s Wealth & Asset Management Practice.
-Morris previously worked for PWC, Polaroid, Boston Scientific, Mellon Bank, and Bank of Boston.
+Morris is a managing director at Accenture Consulting focused on Digital Finance and Risk in the financial services sector.
+He previously led the finance and risk management middle-to-back-office technology domain in Ernst & Young’s Wealth & Asset Management Practice.
+Morris also worked for PWC, Polaroid, Boston Scientific, Mellon Bank, and Bank of Boston.
 Morris, who hails from the nation of Dominica, has worked in countries around the world, and he has been a leader in championing diversity and inclusion within organizations and in developing and mentoring talent.
 He has been active with the National Association of Black Accountants and the National Black MBA Association.
 Morris holds a BA in accounting and finance from the University of the Virgin Islands and an MBA from Suffolk University’s Sawyer Business School.

 Carol Sawyer Parks